-DBS: Any person sponsoring a student who is not their own child will need to have a DBS certificate.
-Schools are responsible to ensure that any adults acting as sponsors have their DBS certificates.
+DBS: Any person sponsoring a student who is not their own child will need to have an Enhanced DBS certificate (UK) or relevant police check (outside UK).
+Schools are responsible to ensure that any adults acting as sponsors have their DBS certificates/police checks.
 For safeguarding purposes, you will be required to submit DBS certificate numbers as part of the registration process if sponsoring children not your own.
+The venue may also request copies of the certificates according to their safeguarding policies.